Doctors’ Health and Wellbeing FAQs

 - establish appropriate self-care strategies to increase self-awareness and better manage and regulate your wellbeing and physician practice.

-Does the College have programs in place to support members who are suffering from mental distress, burn out or mental illness?
+Are there programs in place to support members suffering from distress, burn-out or mental illness?

 The College offers a confidential counselling service for all members.
 Members are able to talk to a consultant about a range of issues from interpersonal conflict and tension, to alcohol and drug related problems, bullying and harassment, grief and their mental health.